labouz/RESORC/README.md

-# NSF RESET Workshop: Introduction to Public Health Data Science using the R Programming Language
+# RESORC Workshop: Introduction to Public Health Data Science using the R Programming Language
-## March 06, 2021
+## May 01, 2021

 This workshop will employ computational data science techniques covering the first 4 main steps of a typical data science pipeline:
 1. Acquisition